BeyondATC/BeyondATC_Wiki/docs/support/common-issues/fatal.md

 Fatal errors can be frustrating, but they can be resolvable with some troubleshooting.
 This guide will help you identify and address common causes of fatal errors in BeyondATC.

-## What is a Fatal Error?
+## What is a fatal error?
 A fatal error is a critical issue that stops BeyondATC from running as expected.
-These errors can have various causes, so it's essential to review the logs to pinpoint the exact issue.
+These errors can have various causes, so it's essential to review the logs to pinpoint the exact issue as the error message is generic.

 ## Steps to Troubleshoot Fatal Errors